dongfang-steven-yang/vci-dataset-citr/README.md

 - Note that for vehicle trajectory, only middle point is filtered.

-## From Pixels to World Coordinate
+## From Meters to Pixels
-For each experiment, if you calculate the average number of pixels between two tracked markers on top of the vehicle, then compare it with the actual distance between them, you can find the ratio of image coordinate to the world coordinate.
-The actual distance is manually measured, as shown in the following figure:
+All trajectoires have already been converted from pixels in frames into meters.
+To recover trajectories in pixels, you can use the ratio of pixels to meters stored in "ratio_pixel2meter.txt".

 <img src="marker_distance.PNG" width="500">

 ## Errors